Melasmar-711/Turtlebot3_DEBI_challenge/readme.md

 ## Run simulation

+1) Launch Gazebo, RViz, and MoveIt configuration by running the command: <br/>
-1) run `roslaunch debi rviz_gazebo.launch` to launch gazebo in DEBI_Challenge_wolrd with rviz and moveit configuration
+       `roslaunch debi rviz_gazebo.launch`
-2) open a new terminal and run `python3 tf2_ik.py`to start the robot's planning process
+2) In a new terminal, run the planning process of the robot by executing the following command:<br/>
+      `python3 tf2_ik.py`
-3) open another terminal and run `python3 send_goals_turtlebot3.py` to send the positions of the balls
+3) In another terminal, send the positions of the balls by running the command:<br/>
+      `python3 send_goals_turtlebot3.py`

+Make sure that you have all the required dependencies installed and sourced before running the above commands.